5 Tips and Tricks for Incoming Freshmen at WVU

 4. Pick up a Flying WV Face Sticker for Game Day

 Mountaineer fans like to be decked out in Gold and Blue from head-to-toe.
 However, if you wear a flying WV face sticker, you’ll fit right in.
 Whether or not school spirit existed in your high school, it does here at WVU–and in a big way!
-Go to as many football and basketball games as you can, and join the student section “Mountaineer Maniacs!”
-Attend other exciting sports teams such as the rifle team, gymnastics, baseball, women’s soccer and more!
+Attend as many football and basketball games as you can, and join the student section “Mountaineer Maniacs!”
+Cheer on other exciting sports teams such as the rifle team, gymnastics, baseball, women’s soccer and more!
 No matter what, whenever you hear “Let’s Go,” be ready to yell back, “Mountaineers” at any given time.

 5. Get Social

 Follow @WestVirginiaU on all their social accounts to stay up-to-date on activities and events happening around campus.
 Following the University’s social channels is the first step in connecting with places and people.
 You may even find an event or a coffee shop you want to visit!
 Try it out and make new friends while you’re there.
-Whether you start through social media or you connect with classmates, never be afraid to meet new people and try new things.
-WVU, and the Greater Morgantown area, has so much to offer all year long.
+Whether you start with social media or you connect with classmates, never be afraid to meet new people and try new things.
+WVU and the Greater Morgantown area have so much to offer all year long.
 Dive in…adventure awaits!